TropicGalxy/tropic-loadingscreen/README.md

 config to your liking, some preset themes are set in the themes.txt file

+MAKE SURE YOUR LOGO IS CALLED logo.png WHEN YOU ADD IT OR IT WILL NOT WORK

 blue
 <img width="2509" height="1277" alt="Screenshot 2025-08-29 122409" src="https://github.com/user-attachments/assets/425ec571-29a4-4c94-8f20-e8e04f7eafba" />